appsecnz/appsecnz.github.io/conference/sponsorship.md

     auditoriums, as well as a "mini-track" in the Demo/Breakout Room.
       - Diamond Sponsors may display one banner to the side of each room's stage (two main tracks, plus Demo/Breakout 'track')
-      - Platinum Sponsors may display one banner to the side of the stage in the two main track auditoriums
+      - Platinum Sponsors may display one banner to the side of the stage in each of the two main track auditoriums
       - Gold Sponsors may display a banner to the side of the stage in one auditorium.
 Gold Sponsors may express an auditorium preference, but final locations are at the discretion of the conference team.
-      - Any sponsor may display a banner to the side of the main presentation area in the Demo/Breakout Room, while presenting.
+      - Any sponsor may display a banner to the side of the main presentation area in the Demo/Breakout Room, *while presenting*.

 **Company Spotlight**